crised/lanelines-P1/writeup.md

 - I calculated a `split` value, by calculating the biggest gradient/differential in the array of lines.

 - Later on, I implemented a helper method called `extreme_points`.
-Again, I used the magic of sorting, this time by `x1`.
+Again, I used the magic of sorting, this time sorting by `x1`.
 In the left lane case, I picked the most left point, then I found the most right point to draw a line.
 Inversely, in the right lane case, it calculated the most right point, then picked the most left one to draw a line.